 Maybe that change will come.
-What is important is that it has not come yet-as the Houston vote amply demonstrates.
+Or maybe it will not.
+What is important is that no such change has come yet - as the Houston vote amply demonstrates.
 OCR does not have the authority to coerce that change.
-The Court's responsibility is thus to maintain the rule of law and to ensure that this issue
+Its officers are the servants of the people, not their masters.
+In the meantime, the Court's responsibility is to maintain the rule of law and to ensure that this issue is dealt with through democratic processes and is not the subject of diktats.